Benchmarking the Connected Consumer

-Given pervasive broadband access and the emergence of network-enabled consumer electronics, consumers are beginning to enjoy unprecedented access to digital media on their terms – that elusive promise of any content, at any time or location, and on any device.
+Given pervasive broadband access and the rapid diffusion of network-enabled consumer electronics, consumers are beginning to enjoy unprecedented access to digital media on their terms — any content, any conduit, any context.
 Undoubtedly, the shift will disrupt established business and consumption dynamics (the impact of which is already being felt by Hollywood and Wall Street).
 Then again, it will also present vast opportunities for those companies who can master this new universe.
 Creative destruction at its best!

-What types of consumer electronic devices are currently used by consumers?
+What types of consumer electronic devices are present in the US broadband household?

 Within the home, where are these devices located and how are they connected to the Internet?

 How frequently are these devices used by the broadband-enabled connected consumer and in what context?